MikroElektronika/mikrosdk_click_v2/clicks/piezoaccel225g/README.md

 err_t piezoaccel225g_reg_read_multi ( piezoaccel225g_t *ctx, uint8_t reg, uint8_t *data_out, uint8_t len );
 ```

-## Example Description

-> This example demonstrates the use of Piezo Accel 2 25g Click board by reading and displaying
-the ADC values of X, Y, and Z axis, and the internal temperature sensor measurements.
-Those data can be visualized on the SerialPlot application.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration for ADC measurements.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */